Numerical analysis of quantum circuits for state preparation and unitary operator synthesis: Background and analysis methods

 and its derivative is given by

-where $X_j$ is the unitary evolution operator propagated froward from the identity matrix, and $P_j$ is the unitary evolution operator propagated backward from the target unitary matrix $U_F$.
+where $X_j$ is the unitary evolution operator propagated forward from the identity matrix, and $P_j$ is the unitary evolution operator propagated backward from the target unitary matrix $U_F$.
 The above expressions for $\partial F / \partial u_k(j)$ are derived in Ref.~\cite{Khaneja}.

 In the version of the algorithm adapted for this work, we seek to optimize single-qubit rotations rather than control fields in a Hamiltonian.
 Nevertheless, the necessary modifications turn out to be rather straightforward.
 For a quantum circuit with a given gate configuration, the unitary evolution operator is given by